francopestilli/stats-k310/01_introduction_to_matlab.md

 It is foten helpful to find that many of the problems we might encounter have been previosuly solved by other individuals.

 ### The MatLab environment
+####Command line
-- Command line: The MatLab interface contains several panels (see video [above](http://www.mathworks.com/videos/getting-started-with-matlab-68985.html)).
+The MatLab interface contains several panels (see video [above](http://www.mathworks.com/videos/getting-started-with-matlab-68985.html)).
 The core panel of matlab is the command line.
 This is the subpanel where we can type commands and MatLab wil execute.
 Command line is indicated by the symbol:
 ```
 >>
 ```
 ####Variables
-They represent in the memory of the computer (RAM) numbers, strings, vectors, matrices etc. Variable have names that be a combination of letters and numbers, but that cannot start with a numer, for example:
+They represent in the memory of the computer (RAM) numbers, strings, vectors, matrices, etc. Variable have names that be a combination of letters and numbers, but that cannot start with a number, for example:
 ```
   >> this_is_one_matlab_variable = 1;
   >> thisIsOneMatLabVariable = 2;